c5sire/kmerize/notes.md

 - subsample only up to a total of 10 Mio per genotype!
 - prepare some examples for potato on spark!
 - map kmers
+- screen kmers for min k
+- add f guess to kmer count

+- add file directory as input to kmer count

+- add plot functions for kmers

+- evaluate effect of indels! can it detect?

+- convenience function get kmer table from database

+- rmd website for tutorials!
+- put specifici tutorials on other web site: netlify
+- add tutorial for installation of platform also on other website

 - simple web site for phenotypic data